-- Occlusion is a procedure where your neurosurgeon clamps off the entire artery leading to the malformation.
+Occlusion is a procedure where your neurosurgeon clamps off the entire artery leading to the brain aneurysm.
 This surgery is often performed when an aneurysm has damaged an artery.
 It may be accompanied by a bypass, in which a small blood vessel is surgically grafted to the artery.
 This reroutes blood flow away from the damaged section of the vessel.

 Types of Brain Aneurysms

 There are different types of cerebral aneurysms:

 - Saccular is the most common type.
 It develops along weak spots in the wall of an artery.

 - Dissecting is a type of aneurysm that forms from tears to the innermost layers of a blood vessel.
 It follows a traumatic injury or plaque formation.

 - Mycotic is a type of brain aneurysm that is caused by a bacterial infection in the wall of an artery.

 - Pseudoaneurysm is the dilatation of an artery that forms when the artery is injured by abrupt, severe trauma.

 About five percent of the population has at least one cerebral aneurysm.
 One-third of those people have more than one.
 Each year, these lesions rupture in 10 to 20 per 100,000 people.